-The next important question is: What is the influence of car shape and car stiffness on kinematics and short and long term injury and injury severity of the two-wheeler rider.
-Again taking into account impact speed and collision type, and also human parameters such as age, length and mass distributions.
+From this it may follow that for some collision types severe injuries occur mainly due to very high impact speeds regardless of other influences (for instance outside built-up areas).
+In those cases accident avoidance measures seem to be more suitable than injury reducing ones.
+The next important question is: What is the influence of car shape and car stiffness on kinematics, on short and long term injury and on injury severity of the two-wheeler rider.
+Again taking into account impact speed and collision type, but also human parameters such as age, length and mass distrubutions.